Mr-Anonymous75/Mr-Anonymous75/README.md

 # Hi there!
-I'm [Mr-Anonymous](https://mr-anonymous75.github.io).
-I'm just your ordinary definitely-not-Indian - okay, Indian - C# and Scratch coder, and Inkscape graphic designer.
+I'm Mr-Anonymous.
+I'm just your ordinary C# coder and Inkscape graphic designer.

 ## Coding